What Does Meth Do To Your Eyes?

 - Light sensitivity: Meth also affects the ability to adjust to changes in light.
 It can cause an unusually high sensitivity to light, making it difficult and uncomfortable for meth users to be in bright environments.

 Methamphetamine addiction can have a variety of physical and psychological effects.
 If you or someone you love is struggling with substance use, help is available.
-Zinnia Healing provides comprehensive treatment programs to help individuals recover from addiction.
+Zinnia Health provides comprehensive treatment programs to help individuals recover from addiction.
 Call our helpline 24/7 at (855) 430-9439 to get started.

 2. Long-Term Effects of Meth on the Eyes